Research & Development

 New Floating Solutions FNPP

-Global electricity demand is projected to increase by up to threefold by 2050.
-MODEC considers that offshore floating nuclear power plants (FNPPs) can play a vital role in meeting this increased demand while minimizing GHG emissions to support human flourishing.
-More broadly, FNPPs provide reliable baseload that complements renewables and helps stabilize grids in coastal and island regions.
-By leveraging standardized modules and proven offshore execution, they offer a practical, scalable pathway to clean energy addition.
+Global demand for electricity is expected to increase by threefold by 2050 and offshore floating nuclear power plants (FNPP) play a vital role in meeting this demand.
+FNPPs minimize greenhouse gas emissions and provide reliable baseload, complementing renewables and helping stabilize grids in coastal and island regions.
+Standardized modules and proven offshore execution offer a practical, scalable pathway to clean energy addition.

 New Floating Solutions LCO2 FSIU

-By serving as an offshore storage and injection hub, the FSIU enables the sequestration of CO2 into qualified reservoirs.
-By offering large-scale, flexible, and reliable offshore CO2 storage, this solution supports the global transition to low-carbon energy.
+The FSIU serves as an offshore storage and injection hub, enabling the sequestration of CO2 into qualified reservoirs and offering large-scale, flexible, reliable offshore CO2 storage.

 New Floating Solutions FOWT

-In realizing FOWTs (Floating Offshore Wind Turbines) in a global energy mix, the cost of electricity is the largest barrier.
-MODEC, a leading provider of TLP platforms in Oil & Gas, is contributing to the growth of the FOWT industry by applying its proven technology and track record to floating wind.
+Floating Offshore Wind Turbines (FOWT) are a viable addition to the global energy mix.
+MODEC, a leading provider of TLP platforms, is contributing to the growth of FOWT, applying its proven technology and track record to floating wind.

 Our iTLPTM concept is under active development as a solution to minimize LCOE while maximizing energy production at the site, combining low motion, efficient installation, and robust lifecycle performance, including in-situ maintainability.